6 Great Places For Craft Beer in Wellington, New Zealand

 Garage Project

-Garage Project was the sole brewery that I visited in Wellington, and based on everything else I had to drink during my trip, it was my favorite in New Zealand, which is an impressive feat since there are so many great breweries there.
-The brewery started in a garage in Wellington’s Aro Valley (just south of the CBD) which you might have surmised by the name.
+Garage Project was the sole brewery I visited in Wellington, and based on everything I had to drink during my trip, it was my favorite in New Zealand, which is an impressive feat since there are so many great breweries there.
+The brewery started in a garage in Wellington’s Aro Valley (just south of the CBD), which you might have surmised by the name.

 These guys are huge beer geeks, constantly experimenting to make new, unique beers.
 You’re not going to always find the same limited range of beers here.
 Their brewery doesn’t serve pints, only growlers, bottles, and cans to go, however, you can do as many tasters as you’d like.

 I tasted everything available, plus I then brought a couple of cans of their beers that I hadn’t yet had in New Zealand to take back home.
-I hope that Garage Project’s international distribution continues to grow because they make fantastic beer.
+I hope Garage Project’s international distribution continues growing because they make fantastic beer.

 Garage Project Tap House